-44.5 START INTERVALS
+45.5 START INTERVALS

-- 44.5.1 The first 20 P1 and P2 drivers on the start list and on the re-start lists will have an interval between their start times of at least 2 minutes. - 44.5.2 All other cars will start with an interval of at least 1 minute.
+45.5.1 P1 and P2 drivers on the start list and on the re-start lists will have an interval between their start times of at least 2 minutes.

+45.5.2 All other cars will start with an interval of at least 1 minute.

-45. RE-START AFTER RETIREMENT
+46. RE-START AFTER RETIREMENT / RALLY 2

-- 45.1.1 A crew which has failed to complete a daysection will be assumed to re-start the rally from the start of the next section following the overnight regroup unless they confirm otherwise with the clerk of the course by completion of the form located in the rear of the road book and lodging it with the organiser as soon as possible before the publication of the re-start list. - 45.1.2 After the clerk of the course has been informed of a retirement, the crew must hand in their time card.
-When retirement is on a special stage, that stage time will not be recorded. - 45.1.3 In the case of exclusion under Article 33 of these regulations, the competitor concerned will be allowed to re-start after the next overnight regroup.
-The time penalty will be applied from the TC at which the concerned competitor has exceeded the maximum permitted lateness. - 45.1.4 Any crew which has retired from a section on the last day of the rally will not be classified.
+46.1.1 Unless stated differently in the event Supplementary Regulations, a crew which has failed to complete a section may be assumed to re-start the rally from the start of the next section following the overnight regroup unless they confirm otherwise with the clerk of the course by completion of the form located in the rear of the road book and lodging it with the organiser as soon as possible before the publication of the re-start list.

+- 46.1.2 After the clerk of the course has been informed of a retirement, the crew must hand in their time card.
+When retirement is on a special stage, that stage time will not be recorded. - 46.1.3 In the case of exclusion under Art.
+34 of these regulations, the competitor concerned will be allowed to re-start after the next overnight regroup.
+The time penalty will be applied from the TC at which the concerned competitor has exceeded the maximum permitted lateness. - 46.1.4 Any crew which has retired from a section on the last day of the rally will not be classified.

-45.2 PENALTIES
+46.2 PENALTIES